 - First aid kit

-Caulk windows and doorjambs, install impact-resistant windows and pre-install shutter hinges to install emergency shutters quickly.
+Caulk windows and doorjambs, install impact-resistant windows and pre-install shutter hinges to install emergency storm shutters quickly.

 Make sure your patio furniture, grill, lawn mower, bikes and all other items that are stored outside are brought in.